-She made her debut at the Komische Oper with Mater Gloriosa in Mahler's 8th Symphony, conducted by James Gaffigan.
-This season, she can also be seen as Sandmännchen and Taumännchen in Hänsel und Gretel, as Kitti in the new children's opera Konrad oder das Kind aus der Konservenbüchse, in various roles in Nils Holgersson's Wonderful Adventures, and in a new production of Lady Macbeth of Mtsensk, directed by Barrie Kosky.
+She made her debut at the Komische Oper as Mater Gloriosa in Mahler’s Symphony No. 8, conducted by James Gaffigan.
+This season, she can also be seen as Sandmännchen and Taumännchen in *Hansel and Gretel*, as Kitti in the new children’s opera *Konrad or the Child from the Can*, as Daunenfein in *Nils Holgersson’s Wonderful Adventures*, and as a forced laborer in a new production of *Lady Macbeth of Mtsensk*, directed by Barrie Kosky.
+She also performed as a soloist in a festive Italian concert by the Staatskapelle Weimar during the Choriner Musiksommer.
+Next season, she will perform at the Concertgebouw as Juliette in Korngold’s *Die tote Stadt* during the NTR Saturday Matinee.
+In January 2027, she will give a recital with pianist Philipp Solle in the small hall of the Concertgebouw, featuring music by Poulenc and Boulanger.

 From a young age, Elisa has had a great love for music and theater and loves being on stage.
 Both in singing, dancing and acting she feels at home and in opera she can combine these disciplines.
 She also greatly loves the oratorio and song repertoire.
 Her repertoire includes masses by Haydn and Rossini, Mozart's and Dvořák's requiems and Ravel's Shéhérazade which she performed with the CvA Symphony Orchestra.
 Elisa has sung as a soloist with the Netherlands Chamber Orchestra, OrkestZUID, Dutch Student Orchestra and Symfonia Jong Twente.
 For Stichting Grote Zangers she sang a French song program at Muziekgebouw aan 't IJ in Amsterdam.
 Together with her colleagues from the opera academy, she performed in the kleine zaal of the Concertgebouw with Brahms' Liebesliederwalzer.